 READING AREA DESCRIPTION POINTS EARNED /POINTS POSSIBLE Read closely to determine what the text says explicitly and make inferences.
-6/6 Determine the main idea in a text; summarize key supporting details and ideas.
-6/6 Describe how individuals, events, and ideas develop over the course of a text.
-12 / 12 Interpret words and phrases as they are used in text, including multiple-meaning words.
-3/3 There were three reading passages included in the assessment.
-Your student had 0 passage(6) read aloud by the test administrator, e read 2 passage(6) along with the test administrator, and read 1 passage(6) independently.
-TOTAL:
+6/6 Determine the main idea in a text; summariz 6/6 Describe how individuals, events, and ideas 12 / 12 Interpret words and phrases as they are used 3/3 There were three reading passages included • 0 passage(s) read aloud by the test ac • read 2 passage(s) along with the test ac • read 1 passage(s) independently. in the assessment.
+Your student had ministrator.
+TOTAL: 27 / 27